iloveitaly/mailchimp-gem/README-api.markdown

 You can create an instance of the API wrapper:

     api = Mailchimp::API.new("your_api_key")

+You can pass options to your API instance:

+	api = Mailchimp::API.new("your_api_key", timeout: 60, throws_exception: true)

 You can set your api_key globally and call class methods: